vaishnavi2833/E-commerce-project/README.md

 # E-commerce-project
 E-commerce website project using MERN stack

-Currently working on the backend of the project
+Currently working on the Frontend of the project